 When one compares Paul’s list of liturgical rites with the Jewish ones of his time, they are almost identical.
 There is little mystery or mysticism attached to these rites.
 In light of this connection, the activities of Pentecost, or any supernatural phenomenon, had no relationship in Paul’s first letter to the Corinthians.

 The data at making such a correlation is a daunting task for the researcher— mainly due to the scarceness of first-century literature on the subject.
 Worse yet, even less, almost none, from a Jewish Diasporan Greek perspective.
 Historically, the solutions were from fourth-century or later references found in the Jewish Babylonian Talmud.

 If one discards the Dead Sea Scrolls’ evidence for a moment and solely concentrate on the references found in the Jewish Babylonian Talmud, it is still better than the two more popular alternatives.

 The first alternative was especially espoused by German theologians in the 1800s and early 1900s and has become the defacto interpretation.
-They believed speaking and praying in tongues was a synergy with ancient pagan Greek practices make Christianity a universal religion.
+They believed speaking and praying in tongues was a synergy with ancient pagan Greek practices to make Christianity a universal religion.
 They establish their thesis from the ancient Greek priestesses at Delphi and a later second-century Christian sect called the Montanists.
 This popular interpretation dominates the Greek dictionaries, encyclopedias, and commentaries.
 This popular theory is the doctrine of glossolalia.

 The glossolalia doctrine has some fundamental weaknesses.
 It does not take into account the Talmud, the Dead Sea Scrolls, first-century Judaism, or ecclesiastical writings to arrive at their conclusions.

 For more detailed information see: The Doctrine of Glossolalia series.